Real Madrid breaks Atalanta hearts with late goal after controversial red card - KTVZ

 Elsewhere, Manchester City got its round of 16 tie off to the best possible start with a 2-0 victory over German side Borussia Moenchengladbach.

-Despite this officially being Gladbach’s home leg, the match was being played at the Puskas Arena in Budapest, Hungary, after Germany recently added Britain to its high risk list due to the new UK coronavirus variant and banned international travel into the country until February 17.
+Despite this officially being Gladbach’s home leg, the match was being played at the Puskas Arena in Budapest, Hungary, after Germany recently added Britain to its high risk list due to the new UK coronavirus variant and banned international travel into the country.

 Bernardo Silva and Gabriel Jesus gave Pep Guardiola’s side two crucial away goals ahead of the return leg in Manchester on March 16.